getgauge/docs.gauge.org/writing-specifications.rst

         **step_implementations directory**

-        This contains all the ``.rb`` files with the test code including step implementations in ruby
+        This directory contains all the ``.rb`` files with the test code including step implementations in ruby.

         **ruby.properties**

-        This defines configurations for ruby runner plugin.
+        | This file defines configurations for Ruby runner plugin.
-        See :doc:`configuration` for more details.
+        | For more information about language-specific configuration, see :ref:`language_config`.

 Advanced
 ========